Lumb3/Lumb3/README.md

 ### 👨‍💻 About Me
 I am a sophomore **Computer Engineering** student at University of Utah Asia Campus.
-I enjoy **solving everyday problems** using a mix of **hardware circuits + software intelligence**.
-I love experimenting with microcontrollers, building CI/CD pipelines, and making tech *actually useful*.
+I enjoy **solving everyday problems** through **circuits and softwares**.
+I love experimenting with microcontrollers, building CI/CD pipelines, and making tech *actually useful in life*.

 ---